5 FREE Machine Embroidery File Format Converters

 Now, you can convert machine files from one format to another (for example, to a PES file from a JEF file), but always spot-check after conversion.
 If you have a native file format of a design, instead opt to convert this type for more consistent results.

-Also, converting a machine file to the more complex native file type isn’t perfect by any means.
+Also, converting a machine file to the more complex native file type isn’t perfect.

 Your software may attempt to recreate the object properties, but you won’t have as much control over a design converted to a native file as you would a design that was created first in a native file format.